RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-08-30-CentOS7-Wireguard-PiHole.md

 ```
 This output has been slightly edited here for privacy's sake, but you get the point.
 You might be surprised how often some of your mobile apps phone to ad domains (or you might not be surprised..).

-We can check the dashbaord for more high-level infomration with the ```pihole -c``` command on the VM.
+We can check the Pi-hole CLI dashboard for more high-level infomration with the ```pihole -c``` command on the VM.

 ## Adding Pi-hole blocklists